aclai-lab/ModalAssociationRules.jl/docs/src/index.md

 ## Introduction

-Welcome to the documentation for [SoleRules](https://github.com/aclai-lab/SoleRules.jl), a Julia package for manage rule-based models in SoleRules.jl.
+Welcome to the documentation for [SoleRules](https://github.com/aclai-lab/SoleRules.jl), a Julia package for mining (modal) association rules in SoleRules.jl.

 ## Installation